EOEPCA/eoepca-killercoda/processing/argo/6-create-application.md

 An application in this context is defined by a **Common Workflow Language (CWL)** file.
-This file describes the inputs, outputs, and steps of our scientific workflow.
+This file describes the inputs, outputs and steps of our scientific workflow.

 We're going to create a very simple "showcase" application.
 First, let's clean up the template's default test files and create a new directory for our app.